An emergence-oriented approach to circular formation: Problem formulation and preliminaries

-Specifically, $\sum_{i=1}^n{z_{i+1}-z_i}\equiv0$ holds over time.
-Let $\xi=[\xi_1^\top,\xi_2^\top,\ldots,\xi_n^\top]^\top$ represent the full system state in relative coordinates.
-By fixing a coordinate frame to vehicle 1 and aligning it with its heading direction, the above identity imposes the following constraints on the relative coordinate representation:

-\cref{fig-geo.constr.} illustrates how these constraints arise.
-In the coordinate frame attached to vehicle 1 and aligned with its heading direction, the horizontal (vertical) projections of those distances $\rho_i$'s sum to zero.
-This condition reflects the closure property of the formation.
-Furthermore, due to the cyclic pursuit structure,
+Fig.~\ref{fig-geomet.constr.} illustrates how these constraints arise: In the coordinate frame attached to (say) unicycle 1 and oriented with its heading direction, the horizontal (vertical) projections of the distances $\rho_i$'s sum to zero.